digital-raven/raven/README.md

 # Raven

-The Raven project is two things.

-In short, it's an operating system.
+In short, Raven is an operating system.
 It's a product that you can apply to a block of computing hardware and then use software applications on it.

 In long, what's the actual point of caring about an operating system?